EvoEvolver/EvoNote/docs/development/index.md

 ## Knowledge storage
 `Note`: The node of knowledge.
 It only contains the knowledge itself.

-`Notebook`: The collection of the references to `Note` objects.
+`Tree`: The collection of the references to `Note` objects.
 It contains **the relationship among knowledge**.
 It includes parents, children and path in the tree structure.
 It also contains the indexings of the notes.

 ## Indexing
 `Indexing`: The class for storing the data of one indexing.
 It can return related notes when provided with queries.
 It must be interpreted by the `Indexer` class.